 - Any potential impacts of the works are expected to be temporary, short-term, non-significant, and limited to the construction phase. - Measures will be in place to ensure appropriate removal and disposal of waste. - No impacts on the environment are expected during the operational phase as a result of works.
-The works are expected to result in positive impacts on road users, ecological and human receptors during the operational phase. - As the works will be limited to the like-for-like replacement there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment. - Mitigation measures detailed above (and in the SEMP) will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors.
+The works are expected to result in positive impacts on road users, ecological and human receptors during the operational phase. - As the works will include new VRS installation there is a decrease to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment. - Mitigation measures detailed above (and in the SEMP) will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors.